 M: Usually they have two guitarists, but one of them stayed at home.

-L: I think there’s only on
+L: I think there’s only one founding member left.

 M: Who’s that?